The Role of Genetics in Autoimmune Thyroid Disorders: Understanding Your Risk Factors and Family History

 Your doctor may be able to identify certain genetic markers that indicate a greater risk of developing AITD.
 By understanding your family history and health, your doctor may be able to better identify possible underlying genetic causes of your condition.

-See also Hypothyroidism and Hair Loss: Causes and Solutions
+See also Hypothyroidism and Memory Loss: What You Need to Know

 Preventive Measures